-There were no exercises or redemptions of the Private Warrants during the year ended December 31, 2022 and 2021.
-As of December 31, 2022 and 2021, the Company had 17,800,000 Private Warrants outstanding.
+There were no exercises or redemptions of the Private Warrants during the year ended December 31, 2021.

-The Company recognized income (expense) of \$26.1 million and (\$64.5) million as a change in fair value of warrant liabilities in the consolidated statements of operations and comprehensive income (loss) for year ended December 31, 2022 and 2021, respectively.
-As of December 31, 2022 and 2021 the Company's warrant liability was \$36.4 and \$62.5 million, respectively.
+The Company recognized an expense of \$64.5 million as a change in fair value of warrant liabilities in the consolidated statements of operations and comprehensive loss for year ended December 31, 2021.
+The Company determined the Public Warrants and Private Warrants do not meet the criteria to be classified in stockholders' equity and the fair value of the warrants should be classified as a liability.
+At December 31, 2021, the Company's warrant liability was \$62.5 million.

-23. COMMITMENTS
+22. COMMITMENTS

 Purchase Obligations-The Company has long-term agreements with suppliers and other parties related to licensing data used in its solutions and services, outsourced data center, disaster recovery, and software as a service that expire at various dates through 2031.
-Under the terms of these agreements with suppliers, the Company has future minimum obligations as of December 31, 2022 as follows (in thousands):
+Under the terms of these agreements with suppliers, the Company has future minimum obligations as of December 31, 2021 as follows (in thousands):

 Years Ending December 31:

-2023 \$ 25,510
+2022 \$ 23,560

-2024 18,426
+2023 17,143

-2025 14,099
+2024 11,384

-2026 12,456
+2025 10,247

-2027 11,451
+2026 10,254

-Thereafter 39,600
+Thereafter 50,987

-Total \$121,542
+Total \$ 123,575